 In my first blog I said it’s a good thing we can experience anger; it's part of being created in God's image.
 God experiences righteous anger.
 Moreover, the Bible commands us to hate what is evil and cling to what is good.

 Furthermore, in my last blog I looked at the first of four steps in searching our hearts.
 The first step I call “Cool Down.”
 When we're aware of anger powering up inside of us we must stop any expression of that anger so we can cool down.
-We need to cool down because when we’re hot with anger adrenaline and cortisol surges through our bodies urging us to fight (verbally attack) flee (emotionally withdraw) or freeze (mentally shut down).
+We need to cool down because when we’re hot with anger, adrenaline and cortisol surge through our bodies urging us to fight (verbally attack) flee (emotionally withdraw), or freeze (mentally shut down).
 Those are self-serving reactions.
 Therefore, we need to take the first step in searching our hearts by cooling down so we can pray for God's help to enable us to think reasonably and redemptively.

 In this blog we'll take a close look at the second step in searching our hearts called, "Look Inside."

-Second Step: Look Inside
+Step Two: Look Inside

 A manhole represents the second step.